whitedevil-glitch/glassmorphism-calculator/README.md

-# Calc-Made-By-White
+Coolest Calculator Ever Made By White!

 Made with Pure HTML AND CSS
-Coolest Calculator Ever Made By White!

 If You want to check then download this as A ZIP! then after downloading! extract it! then double click on index.html